 Wet Floodproof Your Garage.
 The garage, with its slab-on-grade construction, is one of the most vulnerable areas of your home to overland flow flooding.
-Remove, relocate, protect or elevate items that can be damaged from flooding.
+Remove, relocate, elevate, or otherwise protect items that can be damaged from flooding.

 Elevate Damage-Prone Components.
-Critical items such as furnace or air conditioning units, should be elevated to avoid flood damage.
+Critical items such as furnace or air conditioning units should be protected.
 This should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.

 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Although this is not a major problem for Joe Creek itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
+Although this is not a major problem for the West Branch of Joe Creek in this reach, debris can-and has-blocked bar ditches and storm sewer inlets in RLA #59.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
 Do not attempt to clear debris during a flood event.

 Correct Sanitary Sewer Backup Problems.
-Sanitary Sewer backup can be a problem in low-lying, flood-prone areas like RLA #20.
-The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.
+Sanitary sewer backup can be a problem in low-lying, flood-prone areas like RLA #59.
+The installation of backflow prevention valves on sanitary sewer lines is recommended.

-Purchase and Maintain Flood
+Purchase and Maintain Flood Insurance.

-Insurance.
 Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
-A large percentage of all flood claims are for properties that are outside the FEMA floodplain.
+A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.